open-traffic-generator/ac4-workshop/lab-06/README.md

 ![alt text](../Docs/images/lab-06/lab6-8.png)

 - Once the test begins, navigate to the Statistics tab.
-Monitor live test metrics such as throughput, latency, connection count, and success/failure ratios
+Monitor live test metrics such as throughput, latency, connection count, and success/failure ratios.
+Select various statistics pages from the left panel, to visualize statistics in real-time.

 ![alt text](../Docs/images/lab-06/lab6-9.png)